NeddyAP/manajemen-magang/memory-bank/progress.md

 *   Standardized on Shadcn UI for frontend components.
 *   Implemented Soft Deletes for recoverable data.
 *   Used Indonesian language for UI text.
+*   Implemented supervisor notes for logbooks using a modal.
+*   Prioritized fixing 'dosen' authorization for logbooks by ensuring correct `internship_id` and `user_id` checks.

 ### Pending Decisions